microsoft/FluidFramework/packages/tools/prague-dump/README.md

       --dump:rawmessage             : dump all messages
       --dump:snapshotTree           : dump the snapshot trees
-      --dump:snapshotBlob           : dump the contents of snapshot blobs --dump:snapshotSha            : dump a table of snapshot path and blob's sha --stat:message                : show a table of message type counts and size --stat:snapshot               : show a table of snapshot path and blob size --stat:dataType               : show a table of data type
+      --dump:snapshotBlob           : dump the contents of snapshot blobs --stat:message                : show a table of message type counts and size --stat:snapshot               : show a table of snapshot path and blob size --stat:dataType               : show a table of data type